 Malala’s Magic Pencil by Malala Yousafzai

 When she was younger, Malala dreamed of the things she’d do if she had a magic pencil.
 She’d erase war, poverty, and hunger.
 Then she would draw girls and boys together as equals.
 She stopped dreaming of the pencil and worked hard at school.
 Soon she began writing about her beliefs.
 Even after bad men tried to stop her, Malala wrote, using her words as the magic to spread a message of hope.
 Beautifully illustrated and inspiring, this story shares Malala’s ideals with the youngest of readers.
-Hers is an important example of growth mindset and social justice in action.
+Hers is an important example of a growth mindset and social justice in action.

 Mary Who Wrote Frankenstein by Linda Bailey, illustrated by Julia Sarda